CowDogMoo/taskfile-templates/github/README.md

 - The `merge-pull-requests` task will only merge PRs that have passing checks and no conflicts
 - Release tasks expect a proper changelog structure in the repository
+- The `sync-submodules` task is idempotent and can be run multiple times without issues